Linderinn/linderinn/README.md

 <h1 align="center">Hi 👋, I'm Linderinn </h1>
 <h3 align="center">I am an architect from Poland who decided to change the industry to IT. <br>
-I hope my road to becoming a Front-End or Full-Stack Developer will be successful.
+I hope my road to becoming a Python Developer or Front-End/ Full-Stack Developer will be successful.
 For now, I put all projects in the repository.
 I am looking for a job as an intern or junior developer.</h3>

 - 📢 I’m currently working on my Portfolio